dlinh-n/dlinh-n.github.io/index.md

 I'm a Competition Economist at Google, where I work at the frontier of digital technology, regulation, and economic strategy.

 I completed my PhD at NYU.
-My research blends micro-econometric and IO methods to study a wide range of topics, including:
+My research blends econometric and IO methods to study a wide range of topics, including:
 <ul>
   <li>eviction policy </li>
   <li>technology adoption</li>